OPALX-project/OPALX-project.github.io/Periodic-Tele-cons.md

 2.

-3. OPAL Retreat SLAC 2020
+3. OPAL Retreat SLAC 2020 (March 30 to April 3)

 *I recommend booking a placeholder soon (if you want a traditional hotel).
 Closest towns are Redwood City, Palo Alto, Menlo Park, and Sunnyvale.